 If you entrust money with an attorney for an escrow deposit in your case, the attorney must safeguard the escrow in a special bank account.
 You are entitled to a written escrow agreement, a written receipt, and a complete record concerning the escrow.
 When the terms of the escrow agreement have been performed, the attorney must promptly make payment of the escrow to all persons who are entitled to it.

-Receipt acknowledged on this day of , 20:
+Receipt acknowledged on this day of ; 20: Client's signature Attorney's signature

-Client's signature

 DRAFTING AND FILING THE INITIAL PAPERS